hcrites-cscc/blackboard/processes/bulk delete collaborate recordings/README.md

 ```
 9125a93c8272418f8bfc86fdc3aa1e99	Office Hours - recording_2	5/6/2021 15:13	not public
 ```

+It takes about 5 minutes to list about 18,000 recordings.

 5. Launch Notepad++
 6. Copy the contents returned by the script and paste into an empty Notepad++ file